Mineshafter61/Freshmore/Modelling and Analysis/3_Derivatives.md

 &= \frac{ \frac{x^3}{4} \sqrt{ x^2+1 }}{(3x+2)^5} \cdot \frac{3}{4x}+\frac{x}{(x^2+1)}-\frac{15}{3x+2} \\
 \end{align*}$$
 ## Related rates
-1. Make a sketch to organize the given information.
+1. Make a sketch to organise the given information.
 2. Write one or more equations that express the basic relationships among the variables.
 3. Introduce rates of change by differentiating the appropriate equations with respect to time t.
 4. Substitute the known values and solve the desired quantity.
 Check that units are consistent and the answer is reasonable.